seanbaxter/DirectXShaderCompiler/docs/CommandGuide/index.rst

-LLVM Command Guide
+LLVM37 Command Guide
 ------------------

 NOTE: the DirectX Compiler project drops support for many of these tools, as they are no longer suitable or have a more specialized replacement.

-The following documents are command descriptions for all of the LLVM tools.
+The following documents are command descriptions for all of the LLVM37 tools.
-These pages describe how to use the LLVM commands and what their options are.
+These pages describe how to use the LLVM37 commands and what their options are.
 Note that these pages do not describe all of the options available for all tools.
 To get a complete listing, pass the ``--help`` (general options) or ``--help-hidden`` (general and debugging options) arguments to the tool you are